ska-telescope/skampi/README.md

 Note: we give the repo a standard name skatelescope for standardisation, it's optional.

-Publishing your own chart / charts should always be done using Gitlab CI.
+Publishing your own chart / charts to the SKA Helm repository should always be done using Gitlab CI.
+The other make targets in the helm-repo.mk file are self-explanatory and can be used at leasure.

 If your project is called my-project and it's directory tree looks like this:

 ```
 .